 Presented by Dr Gilda Gasparini, Chemical Engineer, and Dr Phil Jackson, Technical Manager, both of Lucideon's Healthcare division, the webinar focusses on the benefits that design of experiments affords in terms of product optimization, time and cost savings, and yield improvement.

-Hosted by Dr Richard Padbury, polymer technology consultant at Lucideon, the webinar looks at the beneficial properties of polymers in a range of applications and how these can be best utilized.
+Hosted by Dr Richard Padbury, polymer technology consultant at Lucideon, this webinar looks at the beneficial properties of polymers in a range of applications and how these can be best utilized.
+The webinar will appeal to design engineers, mechanical engineers and polymer scientists, and anyone who works with polymers who needs to learn more about the intricacies of polymer behavior.

 Hosted by Dr Chris Pickles, consultant to Lucideon, the webinar looks at the application of surface science techniques in industry to provide understanding of the distribution of ingredients in materials, with a specific focus on healthcare applications.